onsi/ginkgo/docs/index.md

   })

   Describe("logging in", AroundNode(WithField(logs, "test", "login"), func() {
   //...
   })
 })
 ```

-`WithField` will receive a `nil` logger as it is invoked during the tree construction phase, not during the run phase.
+`WithField` will receive a `nil` logger as it is invoked during the tree construction phase, not during the run phase when the `BeforeEach` actually runs.

 ### Alternatives to Dot-Importing Ginkgo